MarsBased/handbook/guides/development/docker-guide.md

 # The MarsBased Docker guide for development

 At MarsBased we use Docker to work on the development of applications.
 Using Docker for development has several benefits:
 * Makes setting up the environment for a project a breeze.
-This dramatically reduces the time to on-board new developers to a project.
+This dramatically reduces the time to onboard new developers to a project.
 * The environment in which the application runs can be identical to the production environment.
-This allows to quickly detect bugs dependant on the OS or system packages.
+This allows to quickly detect bugs depending on the OS or system packages.
 * Removes the need to have development dependencies (Ruby, Node, PostgreSQL, Redis) installed locally.
 Only Docker is needed to work on applications.
 * Avoids problems with having multiple versions of dependencies installed.
-Moreover, stops them for accumulating when versions are updated.
+Moreover, prevents them from accumulating when versions are updated.

-The approach that we follow to configure the Docker environment is heavily inspired by this [magnificent blog post from our evil colleges](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development).
+The approach that we follow to configure the Docker environment is heavily inspired by this [magnificent blog post from our evil colleagues](https://evilmartians.com/chronicles/ruby-on-whales-docker-for-ruby-rails-development).

 The key point of this way working is that **the Docker image is kept as minimal as possible and dependencies are installed on volumes**.